shrugs/stickers/README.md

   - `onBeforeMint`
   - `onAfterBurn`

-### Stick Together, The DAO
+### (v1.0) Stick Together, The DAO

-main question: how to automatically direct yield from vault? if not possible to be done automatically, need to inject some humans :(
+the sticker protocol should be a primitive, and as governance-minimized as possible, but i can't think of a way to efficiently and fairly distribute yield from the vault to protocol participants that isn't prey to sybil attacks or gamification.

+the solution is to inject some human verification into the mix and distribute rewards through a combination of:

 - retroactive subsidization of integrations
 - retroactive subsidization
 - proactive grant distribution, nouns-style

-- veTokenomics w/ guage voting to redirect vault yield per-epoch
+for v0.1, the 'dao' is just a multisig that can claim and direct yield from the sfrxETH Vault. in v1.0, one could consider veTokenomics w/ guage voting to redirect vault yield per-epoch

-### subsidized transactions
+### (v1.0) subsidized transactions

 the Sticker chain is operated by Stick Together, which is a paymaster for known transaction types on the OP chain, effectively providing free transactions for all sticker-related operations, especially transfers and distributions.

-### storefronts
+### (v1.0) marketplaces

-storefronts

-TODO: finders fees
+user-facing marketplaces for stickers can be incentivized with a claim on some % of the yield they facilitating locking per-epoch. this probably requires some sort of minimum-flow calculation, or otherwise requires stickers to be locked in the protocol per-epoch in order to measure yield distcretely, but there's something here.

 can support counterfactual printers / sticker packs — just calculate the CREATE2 address of the printer and you'll know your token ids, etc.